Nigeria

 Risk Level: Current Crisis

-Attacks by armed bandit groups, as well as continued violence by Boko Haram and the Islamic State in West Africa, leave civilians in Nigeria at risk of atrocity crimes.
+Escalating attacks by armed bandit groups, as well as violence by Boko Haram and the so-called Islamic State in West Africa, leave civilians in Nigeria at risk of atrocity crimes.
+An increase in airstrikes by the Nigerian military against armed groups also poses a direct risk to civilians.

 BACKGROUND:

-Since 2011 recurrent violence between herding and farming communities, rooted in competition over scarce resources, has escalated in central and north-west Nigeria.
-Largely in response to these growing tensions, armed groups and gangs, including so-called “bandits,” have formed.
-For years such groups have perpetrated widespread atrocities, including murder, rape, kidnapping, organized cattle-rustling and plunder.
-Armed bandits are also occupying vast swaths of farmland, prompting many farmers to abandon their land out of fear of attack.
+Recurrent violence between herding and farming communities over scarce resources has escalated in central and north-west Nigeria.
+Largely in response to these growing tensions, armed groups and gangs, including so-called “bandits,” have formed and expanded over the past decade.
+Such groups have perpetrated murder, rape, kidnapping and organized cattle-rustling, possibly amounting to crimes against humanity.
+Bandits sometimes occupy vast swaths of farmland, prompting farmers to abandon their land out of fear.
+Inter-communal violence has sharply risen in north-central Plateau and Benue states since 2025 while inter-communal tensions have also newly emerged in Kwara State.

-On 11 December 2020 the Chief Prosecutor of the International Criminal Court (ICC) announced the completion of a preliminary examination into the situation in Nigeria, concluding that there is reasonable basis to believe that Boko Haram and Nigerian security forces have committed war crimes and crimes against humanity.
-During an official visit to Abuja in March 2024, the Deputy Prosecutor of the ICC and national authorities discussed the progress made to hold Boko Haram and its splinter groups, as well as members of the Nigerian Armed Forces, accountable for alleged crimes.
+In December 2020 the Chief Prosecutor of the International Criminal Court (ICC) concluded a preliminary examination into Nigeria, finding reasonable grounds to believe Boko Haram and Nigerian security forces committed war crimes and crimes against humanity.

 RECENT DEVELOPMENTS: